cytoscape/cytoscape.js/md/core/init.md

 Note that in order to guarantee custom font usage (WOFF/WOFF2), the fonts in question must be loaded before Cytoscape is initialised.

+Note that Cytoscape.js will print warning messages to the console to help programmers avoid mistakes.
+If you want to disable these messages, call `cytoscape.warnings(false)` to turn warnings off completely.
+You can turn them back on with `cytoscape.warnings(true)`, and you can get the current state with `cytoscape.warnings()`.
+It is recommended that you leave warnings enabled at least for development builds of your app.

 The following sections go over the options in more detail.